Point cloud utilities manual#

 Note

 When the dimension is high, using it as an exponent can quickly lead to under- or overflows.
-We recommend using a small fixed value instead in those cases, even if it won’t have the same nice theoretical properties as the dimension.
+We recommend using a small fixed value instead (for both dim and q) in those cases, even if it won’t have the same nice theoretical properties as the dimension.

 __init__(k=None, weights=None, q=None, dim=None, normalize=False, n_samples=None, **kwargs)[source]#